Helping universities sell textbooks to their students.

 A White Label Design that Scales

 Akademos currently provides TextbookX to over 220 colleges and universities by integrating it into their .edu websites.
-To help Akademos developers manage these integrations, my design solution makes it easy to match a school’s colors and brand with some simple CSS code.
+To help Akademos developers manage these integrations, I created a Design System that makes it easy to match a school’s colors and brand with some simple CSS code.